 They have been divided into two sections (the French and the English gardens), separated by a forest and a large pond.
 The Luxembourg Palace no longer has kings to house, so it is now used as the residence of the French Senate.

-You will find a garden of fruit trees here, with its old apple trees, as well as greenhouses with the most spectacular orchids, and a rose garden.
+You will find a garden of fruit trees here, with its old apple trees, as well as greenhouses with the most spectacular orchids, and a rose garden (well mantained with garden tools).
 The lanes are guarded by 106 statues of important individuals and ancients gods.

 The Luxembourg gardens are entrance free; the lush grass is perfect for a picnic; there are benches and chairs to rest on.
 In the lake you can float toy sailboats, or remote control motor boats.